beibei0611/webSciworkshop21/index.md

 ---
 To register for this workshop as part of the WebSci'20 conference, please visit: [https://websci20.webscience.org/](https://websci20.webscience.org/)
 ## Contact Details
-&emsp;&emsp;The main point of contact for this workshop is the SHU Machine Proof Group Coodinator/SHU WSTNet Lab Vice Director,
+The main point of contact for this workshop is the SHU Machine Proof Group Coodinator/SHU WSTNet Lab Vice Director,
 Professor Tuo Leng
 tleng@shu.edu.cn